AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

-/**4.Which time of day and day of the week combinations are most dangerous in terms of the number of injuries? **/
+**4.Which time of day and day of the week combinations are most dangerous in terms of the number of injuries?**

 WITH SUMIK AS (SELECT